DarrelYee/Background_Matting_Tutorial/README.md

 This tutorial thus covers the application of the model to single images.
 However, this can easily be applied to video input by performing a frame read and applying the model to each frame.
 Real-time video application of this model will require a parallel processing architecture which is beyond the scope of this tutorial.

 Thanks for reading!

+_Rights to all images belong to their respective authors._